FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th November 2023.md

 27, Hogan Avenue, Kileely, Limerick, to Ann McInerney, for the sum of €195.42, the disposal

-to be by way of Deed of Conveyance of the freehold interest of Limerick City and County--- 4
+to be by way of Deed of Conveyance of the freehold interest of Limerick City and County
+---
+4

 Council in the property, particulars of which were contained in Statutory Notice dated 27th